 What Is Hypnosis?

 Hypnosis is a natural, deeply relaxed state of focused attention.
-Despite common myths—often fuelled by stage hypnosis—being in hypnosis doesn’t mean losing awareness or control.
+Despite popular myths—often shaped by stage performances—being in hypnosis does not mean losing awareness or control.
 In fact, it’s quite the opposite.

-During hypnosis, you're fully conscious and in control.
-It’s a cooperative process where you enter a calm, focused state under the guidance of a trained hypnotherapist.
-In this state, your mind becomes more receptive to positive suggestions and new ways of thinking.
+During hypnosis, you remain fully conscious and in control.
+It’s a collaborative process, guided by a trained hypnotherapist, where your mind becomes calm, focused, and more open to positive suggestions and new perspectives.

 Understanding the Mind

-The human mind operates on two levels: the conscious and the unconscious.
+The human mind works on two levels: the conscious and the unconscious.

 The Conscious Mind

 Your conscious mind is your waking awareness.
-It’s responsible for logical thinking, decision-making, and short-term memory.
-It helps you concentrate, solve problems, and navigate your day-to-day life—especially when learning new things or making deliberate choices.
+It’s responsible for logical thinking, short-term memory, decision-making, and focus.
+This is the part of your mind you use to solve problems, learn new skills, and make deliberate choices.

 The Unconscious Mind

-Beneath the surface lies your unconscious mind—a powerful storehouse of memories, emotions, habits, and automatic responses.
-It shapes how you react to the world, often without you even realising it.
+Beneath the surface is the unconscious mind—a powerful storehouse of your memories, emotions, habits, and automatic responses.
+It plays a major role in shaping how you react to the world, often without you even realising it.

-Sometimes these unconscious responses are helpful—like instinctively avoiding danger or feeling warmth from a loved one’s voice.
-But they can also hold you back.
-Fears, limiting beliefs, or unresolved emotions often stem from past experiences encoded in the unconscious mind.
+Many unconscious patterns are helpful—like instinctively avoiding danger or feeling warmth from a loved one’s voice.
+But some can be limiting.
+Fears, low confidence, negative beliefs, or unresolved emotions often stem from experiences stored here.

 How Hypnotherapy Works